weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ![ECS and Weave Diagram](/guides/images/aws-ecs/ecs+weave-diagram.png)

-When ECS launches a container, the call to Docker is intercepted by weaveproxy, and an address is assigned using Weave's automatic IP allocator, the container is then registered with the `weavedns` service and attached to the Weave network. `Weavedns` registers A-records based on the container's name:
+When ECS launches a container, the call to Docker is intercepted by Weave's Docker API proxy, and an address is assigned using Weave's automatic IP allocator.
+The container is then registered with the Weave DNS service and attached to the Weave network.
+Weave Net's DNS registers A-records based on the container's name:

 * A `dataproducer` A-record for all the Data Producer containers.
 * A `httpserver` A-record for all the HTTP Server container.